-Heating and hot water Repair category 1 Notes I am unable to confirm the installation date or service history of the central heating boiler.
+Heating and hot water Repair category 1 Notes I am advised by the seller, the central heating boiler was installed approximately three years ago.
+I am unable to confirm the service history.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.